 Amazon; A.V.
-Club; IMDb; NBC; TV.com; TV Tango; TV Tropes; TWoP; UPtv; Wikia; Wikipedia
+Club; IMDb; NBC; Peacock; TV.com; TV Tango; TV Tropes; TWoP; UPtv; Wikia; Wikipedia

 So... this 2010 show is based on a 1989 movie that I never saw, and there was a 1990 TV series also based on that movie, which I also never saw.
 But I wanted to check this show out because the cast includes some actors I like.
-There's Lauren Graham (who was awesome in one of my favorite shows ever, Gilmore Girls).
-There's Mae Whitman (who was awesome in several live-action as well as animated roles, including my very favorite show ever, Avatar: The Last Airbender).
-There's Peter Krause, from yet another of my favorite shows, Sports Night.
-There's Craig T. Nelson (who was in Coach, which I was never big into, but he did voice work in one of my favorite movies ever, The Incredibles).
-There's Sarah Ramos (who was good in American Dreams).
-And... a bunch of other people, who are mostly unfamiliar to me.
+There's Lauren Graham, and Mae Whitman, and Peter Krause, and Craig T. Nelson, and Sarah Ramos.
+And there are a bunch of other people, who were mostly unfamiliar to me before this.
 It's a sprawling ensemble cast.
 I must say, I really like the writing and acting.
 I find all the characters interesting, and I enjoy the way they relate to each other (even if it's sometimes painful).
 There's lots of good drama (and melodrama) as well as plenty of humor.
 And stuff.

 Anyway.
 Nelson and Bonnie Bedelia play Zeek and Camille Braverman, the grandparents in this large family.
 (Incidentally, I first saw them play a married couple in the unrelated 1993 miniseries The Fire Next Time.)
 Their grown children include Sarah (Graham), who has just moved back in with her parents (in Berkeley), as she's suffered some financial trouble.
 She's divorced, and she and her two kids, 16-year-old Amber Holt (Whitman) and 14-year-old Drew Holt, had been living in Fresno.
 Amber is rather rebellious and sarcastic.
 Drew seems a bit withdrawn, and would apparently rather be living with his dad, though his dad... hasn't got time for him.
-(Amber and Drew's father, Seth Holt- played by John Corbett, whom I always liked on Northern Exposure- is an alcoholic musician who's always on tour.
+Amber and Drew's father, Seth Holt (John Corbett), is an alcoholic musician who's always on tour.
 But we do occasionally see him show up, throughout the series.)
 Then there's Adam (Krause), who is the most stable of the middle generation of Bravermans, whom the others often go to for guidance (he has especially good chemistry with Sarah).
 But he has problems of his own.
 He and his wife, Kristina, have two kids, 15-year-old Haddie (Ramos), who has always been a good kid, but apparently starts cracking under that pressure; and 8-year-old Max, who has just been diagnosed with Asperger's Syndrome.
 (I have a personal interest in Asperger's, which I have myself, though I was much older than Max when I learned that.
 So that whole storyline is important to me.)
 This is something that's hard for Adam and Kristina to deal with, and Adam's hoping for support from his own father, though he has never been happy with how Zeek raised him and his siblings.
-Adam and Kristina get a behavioral aide named Gaby to work with Max.
-Then there's Julia Braverman-Graham, who is a successful lawyer, but stressed out, and she's clearly not happy that her husband, Joel Graham (a stay-at-home dad), seems to be better liked by their precocious 5-year-old daughter, Sydney, than she is.
-Finally, the youngest of Zeek and Camille's kids is Crosby, who isn't big into responsibility or commitment.
+Adam and Kristina get a behavioral aide named Gaby (Minka Kelly) to work with Max.
+Then there's Julia Braverman-Graham (Erika Christensen), who is a successful lawyer, but stressed out.
+And she's clearly not happy that her husband, Joel Graham (Sam Jaeger), a stay-at-home dad, seems to be better liked by their precocious 5-year-old daughter, Sydney, than she is.
+Finally, the youngest of Zeek and Camille's kids is Crosby (Dax Shepard), who isn't big into responsibility or commitment.
 At the start of the series, he's dating a woman named Katie, who wants to have kids, and he reluctantly agrees to do so (in three years).
 Then out of the blue, he finds out that a former girlfriend, Jasmine Trussell, has a young son named Jabbar, and he's the father.

 This is the final season of the show, and before it premiered, I read that a major character would die this season, and it would be like a major theme of the season.
 Though we weren't told who would die, throughout most of the season it seemed like it would be Zeek, since he had ongoing health problems.
 I did have at least a couple of other guesses throughout the season as to who else it could be, if Zeek's problems were just misdirection.
 I won't reveal who did die, but I will say it didn't happen til near the end of the final episode, so for awhile there I was starting to wonder if either I'd misread the season previews, or if the writers had changed their minds (or just lied).
 But anyway... as always, there's lots of stuff going on this year.
 Amber is pregnant with Ryan's baby, though they're not together anymore.
 Chambers Academy finally opens, and Max befriends a fellow student, a girl named Dylan, on whom he has a crush.
 But though she likes him as a friend, she doesn't reciprocate his feelings, which Max has a really hard time dealing with.
 (I kind of felt bad for him, but also I thought he needed to learn to handle rejection a lot better than he did, and Adam and Kristina didn't do a very good job of making him understand that, since they were more worried about his feelings than Dylan's.)
 Julia has relationships with a couple of different guys, during her separation from Joel.
 But Joel decides he wants to try to fix their marriage.
 The Luncheonette undergoes serious financial trouble, which could lead to its closing.
 It also leads to strain between Adam and Crosby's relationship, on top of which it would be a really bad time for Amber to lose her job.
 She finally has her baby, whom she names Zeek.
 Sarah and Hank's relationship gets a lot more serious.
 And... as usual, I'm leaving out a few things so as not to spoil everything (and still feel like I've said too much).
 Anyway, there's a pretty good finale, with both sadness and happiness for everyone.